 ORIGINAL WORKS

 Original works must be written entirely by the presenter.
 It may be presented as an individual or a two-person team entry.
-Manuscripts must be sent in advance to the contest.
+Printed manuscripts or transcripts must be submitted to the Judge on the day of event.
 Presentations may be designed for TV, radio, or online media and must be presented live.
 The types of entries could include:

 ORAL INTERPRETATION

-Presentations in Oral Interpretation must be published works, and manuscripts or transcripts must be submitted prior to the event.
+Presentations in Oral Interpretation must be published works, and printed manuscripts or transcripts must be submitted to the Judge on the day of event.
 They may be presented as an individual or a two-person team entry.
 Materials can be read or memorized.
 The types of entries could include:

 Eligibility